mpladow/todolist-rn/README.md

 http://localhost:8081
 ```

-6.

 ### Please note: data syncing will NOT work on Android/iOS at the present time as we using a locally running API.
-However, data will run locally
+However, the mobile app will still work without data syncing.